erichelgeson/BlueSCSI-Updater/README.md

 * The LED flashes quickly at startup.
 * The LOG.txt VERSION ends in `-USB`

+#### Yes to any above?

-If yours does you can flash updates via Option #1.
+Great!
+You can flash updates via **Option #1**.

+#### No?

-If your BlueSCSI does not have a USB bootloader you can install it with an STLink-V2 following option #2.
+If your BlueSCSI does **not** have a USB bootloader you can install it with with this script with an STLink via Option #2

-# Usage
+**NOTE:** It is not trivial to setup STLink and flash the bootloader for the first time as the tooling is inteded for developrs.
+We try to make it as easy as possible but you may run into issues.
+Please read everything carefully if you choose this route.

+#### Can someone do it for me?

+Yes!
+If you purchased a BlueSCSI before the USB bootloader was installed from an authorized seller we will upgrade it for the cost of shipping.

+## Step 1: Download this github repo as a zip

+Click on the green **Code** button above, and **"Download Zip"**

+Extract it.

+## Step 2:

 ## Mac